Timeline

 -

 Finally, developing new examples was a pain.
-The source code for our React examples lived in folders deep inside our example viewer component and had special handling of certain files or formats that made authoring examples quite difficult: each change to an example would trigger a hot reload of our docs, which meant waiting for sandpack to reload and re-render the example again and again.
+The source code for our React examples lived in folders deep inside our example viewer component and had special handling of certain files or formats that made authoring examples quite difficult: each change to an example would trigger a hot reload of our docs, which meant waiting for Sandpack to reload and re-render the example again and again.

 And on top of all that we had an entirely separate app we used to generate the screenshots for our examples overview page!